Progress report for OW20-359

 Africanized honeybees are not well suited to large-scale agriculture due in part to their more defensive behaviors, but also because of their tendency to swarm more frequently, which significantly reduces the work force of the colony.
 However, killing or “pinching” a AHB queen and subsequent replacement with an already inseminated EHB queen provides a way to harness the colony and transform its genetics.
 Caution and experience is needed to ensure the workers accept their new queen, but once that queen has been accepted, the new generation will be fully European genetically.
 We will test when is the best season to replace the AHB to ensure maximum acceptance rate of the new queens.
 Two sources of queens will be used (HI and NM), to examine if acceptance is influenced by the queen origin.
-In both states we will keep track of queens to examine queen effects, treatment, and to investigate if there is an interaction effect, consequently, all queens will be number and color-coded with tags on their thorax.

 Objective 3- Collect data on the genetics and possible mite resistance or variable levels of viral diseases in the wild caught bees in AZ.